earthly/website/blog/_posts/2023-06-27-bash-pushd-popd-commands.md

 $ dirs --help
 ~~~

-To learn more about Bash, check out our [Bash series](https://earthly.dev/blog/series/bash/).
+For more on Bash, do check out our [Bash series](https://earthly.dev/blog/series/bash/).
+Catch you there!

 {% include_html cta/bottom-cta.html %}